afnog/sse/virtualization/maas-exercise.md

 Then run the following commands:

+	sudo ifdown eth0
+	sudo ifup eth0
 	sudo ifup eth1
+	ifconfig eth0

+And write down the IP address of eth0.
+Then continue with the following commands:

 	sudo apt-get install patch
 	cd /
 	wget -O- http://197.4.11.251/utils.patch | sudo patch -p0
 	sudo maas-region-admin createsuperuser
 	sudo http_proxy=http://197.4.11.251:3128/ maas-import-pxe-files

-The last command will take some time to run, you can leave it running and go back to the MAAS web interface and log in.
+The last command will take some time to run, you can leave it running.

+Open http://ip-address/MAAS in a browser on your laptop and you should be able to log in.

 Go to *Clusters > Cluster master > Add interface* and configure it like this: